Spiny lobster: Description

 Although they superficially resemble true lobsters in terms of overall shape and having a hard carapace and exoskeleton, the two groups are not closely related.
 Spiny lobsters can be easily distinguished from true lobsters by their very long, thick, spiny antennae, by the lack of chelae (claws) on the first four pairs of walking legs, although the females of most species have a small claw on the fifth pair, and by a particularly specialized larval phase called phyllosoma.
 True lobsters have much smaller antennae and claws on the first three pairs of legs, with the first being particularly enlarged.

 Spiny lobsters typically have a slightly compressed carapace, lacking any lateral ridges.
 Their antennae lack a scaphocerite, the flattened exopod of the antenna.
 This is fused to the epistome (a plate between the labrum and the basis of the antenna).
 The flagellum, at the top of the antenna, is stout, tapering, and very long.
 The ambulatory legs (pereopods) end in claws (chelae).

 Size

 The size of the adults varies from a few centimetres to 30–40 cm.
 In general, it is said that rarely some individuals can reach 60 cm (Panulirus argus).

 Nevertheless, some reports – the authenticity of which can be questioned – are of much larger lobsters.
-One such source is Bernard Gorsky's travel book La derniére ile.
+One such source is Bernard Gorsky's travel book La dernière île.
 In this, the author lists the following statements: